rokobo/market-research-project/README.md

 ## Environment file

 If you see in the `main.py` script, I made calls `getenv()`.
 This function is using a `.env` file in my directory to load certain variables.
 This file must **NEVER** be publicly available.
 In case it ever is, change all passwords and authentication tokens immediately.
 This file must be passed configured manually and not via GitHub.
+It has the following parameters:

+- `SECRET_KEY` - String used for security-related operations of the Flask server that the app uses.
+- `APP_USERNAME` - Username for the initial app log in.
+- `APP_PASSWORD` - Password for the initial app log in.
+- `ADM_PASSWORD` - Password for administration pages.
+- `TEST` - Server initialization parameter (`reloader`, `debug` or empty).

 ## Minify assets